unicornlaunching/CodingStarterPack/Lab1.md

 ## If you can copy and paste, you can learn how to code.
 ### That said, to be a coder, you're going to have to first believe that you're life isn't over yet.
 That your brain isn't over yet.
 #### That you can do something that you haven't done before.
-And if you believe that you can do something that youhaven't done before, you're tall enough to step on this rollercoaster.
+And if you believe that you can do something that you haven't done before, you're tall enough to step on this rollercoaster.
 And it will be  a rollercoaster.

 ## copy and paste the code below into https://www.programiz.com/python-programming/online-compiler/ to get started